 Medicare Part B Special Enrollment Period

-In some certain circumstances, you may have a chance to sign up during a Special Enrollment Period.
+In certain circumstances, you may have a chance to sign up during a Special Enrollment Period.

-If you are covered by a group health plan through your employer or your spouse’s employer, then you are in a continuous Special Enrollment Period.
-You can choose to sign up for Medicare Part B at any time, as long as you are eligible for it.
+If a group health plan covers you through your employer or spouse’s employer, you are in a continuous Special Enrollment Period.
+You can sign up for Medicare Part B anytime, as long as you are eligible.

 Recipients of Medicare Part B are required to pay a Part B premium.
-However, the premium does vary based off of income.
-The standard premium for 2020 is $144.60 per month.
-However, for those with higher incomes, the premiums are a bit more expensive.
-Even with these added Part B costs, though, most people find that Medicare Parts A and B are well worth the cost.
-Also, be aware that most Medicare beneficiaries do not have to pay premiums that are higher than the standard.
+However, the premium does vary based on income.
+The standard premium for 2022 is $170.10 per month.
+However, the premiums are a bit more expensive for those with higher incomes.
+Even with these added Part B costs, most people find that Medicare Parts A and B are well worth the cost.
+Also, be aware that most Medicare beneficiaries do not have to pay higher premiums than the standard.

-Monthly premiums based off of beneficiaries who file individual tax returns with annual income:
+Monthly premiums based on beneficiaries who file individual tax returns with annual income: